BharathSrinath/Web-Development/2.frontend/3.react/react-notes.md

         # All prop names should follow camelCase
         # There are some differences, such as using 'className' instead of 'class' and 'htmlFor' instead of 'for' due to JS reserved words.
         # We must explicitly close self-closing elements like <br/>, <input/>, <img/>, etc.
-        # Only a single element cab be returned (It can have multiple child though).
+        # Only a single element can be returned (It can have multiple child though).
             # So, sometimes we may be in a position to include unnecessary div/section elements to enclose the child.
 When we think they are not required we can enlcose the elements in <React.Fragment>...</React.Fragment> or the short-cut is <>....</>
             # This will not create any new element but helps to provide a dummy parent to the elements
-            # We can evn nest React fragments inside another React fragment.
+            # We can even nest React fragments inside another React fragment.
 Technically they are essentially invisible wrappers that allow us to group multiple elements without adding extra nodes to the DOM.
                 # Example:  <>
                                 <h1>Main Title</h1>
                                 <>